jimbobbennett/Mellon/README.md

 - Start by [raising an issue](https://github.com/jimbobbennett/JimBennett-SDK/issues) so we can track the work.
 - Fork the repo and make your change
 - Raise a PR.
-THis repo is configured to run all the unit and integration tests before allowing a PR through, so make sure your tests work!
+This repo is configured to run all the unit and integration tests before allowing a PR through, so make sure your tests work!